 Note: However, if you have a family history of medical conditions or pre-existing conditions at the time of purchasing the policy, insurers may conduct a comprehensive medical test to evaluate the associated risks and charge a higher premium.

-How Does No Medical Test Term Insurance Work?
+How Does Term Insurance Work Without a Medical Test Work?

 Contrary to popular belief, buying term insurance without a medical test doesn't mean skipping all forms of health assessment.
 Instead, these policies employ a model known as “simplified issue underwriting.”